 Prescriptive analysis: Predicts future consequences for forecasted outcomes Predictive analysis: Analyze historical data to forecast future opportunities/ risks Descriptive analysis: Understanding historical data to identify areas for improvement

 Step 4: Utilize the obtained data to bring in remedial measures Once the HR metrics are analyzed, the analysis is used to make important decisions for the organization’s progress.
 These actionable insights can be leveraged to make valuable improvements in the HR metrics.

 Let me lay out a few examples for easy reference.

+Cost Per Hire: This metric usually shows how much it costs to hire new employees.
+Based on the analysis, if this metric crosses the standard fixed cost per hire, the organization might have to closely audit the process and assess where the extra money is being spent.
+Turnover: This metric indicates the rate at which employees leave the company.
+If it exceeds the standard values, the organization needs to pay more attention to where they are struggling with employee retention and steps to counteract this situation.
 Time to Hire: Time to Hire measures the number of days between when a candidate has applied for the job and when they are accepting it.
 If this rate dwindles, the organization can take a closer look at the recruiting efficiency and interview experience of the candidates and improve them.

 I hope these examples have given you a clear understanding of how HR Analytics can be useful for an organization.
 While this process sounds very promising, it has its challenges too.

 Latest Trends in HR Analytics With technology progressing at an unprecedented phase, even the human resource process is undergoing a transition to Artificial Intelligence and Machine Learning technologies.
 Let us take a look at the latest trends in human resource analytics.